speedyhoon/Jay/README.md

 	* Least network bandwidth used _(10/100 networks)_.
 * Doesn't introduce extra dependencies.
 * Output could be compressed with [`gzip`](https://pkg.go.dev/compress/gzip), `brotli`, [`zstd`](https://facebook.github.io/zstd/) or others.
+* Greater support for Go's built-in types.

 ##### Cons:

-* Need to regenerate methods when Go structs are modified using the [jay commandline tool](https://github.com/speedyhoon/jay/tree/master/cmd/jay).
+* Need to regenerate methods when Go structs are modified using the [jay commandline tool](https://github.com/speedyhoon/jay/tree/main/generate/cmd/jay).
 * Marshalled output is **not** human-readable.
 * Only written for the Go language.